 ECON 507.
 HISTORY OF ECONOMIC THOUGHT I. An exploration of the development of economic thought from the ancient Greeks up to the marginalist revolution.
 Different views on key economic topics will be highlighted.
-Three hours.

 ECON 508.
 HISTORY OF ECONOMIC THOUGHT II.
 An exploration of the development of economic thought from the marginalist revolution to the present.
 Different views on key economic topics will be highlighted.
+Prerequisites: Economics 501 and 502.